mtthff/Kochbuch/en/README.md

-# cookbook
+# Kochbuch

-Cooking Nerds have to write there cookbook via git and publish it on github.
+A Cookbook from Nerds not only for nerds.
+Done with git and gitbook.

-Lets go!
+Let's go!